From ETL design to Tableau delivery — how to build BI that gets used, trusted, and actually drives decisions rather than decorating slide decks.

 Building and maintaining a Tableau environment that stays trustworthy — the audit process, report retirement, certified data standards, and the governance layer that prevents the report graveyard.

-Before the AI model could work, the data infrastructure had to be right.
-Building a reliable triage model at 89% accuracy required clean, consistent ticket data flowing from the right sources — which meant solving the BI and data quality problems first.
-The model replaced the manual classification work of 6 FTEs, saving $200K in year one.
+Before the AI model could work, the data had to be right.
+Getting to 89% triage accuracy required clean, consistent ticket data flowing from the right sources — which meant solving BI and data quality problems first.
+The downstream reporting layer then turned 54,821 AI predictions into a financial case that leadership could act on.